Paolo Maldini: Club career

-1984–1987: Youth career, AC Milan senior debut and early professional career
+1978–1987: Youth career, AC Milan senior debut and early professional career

+In 1978, at the age of 10, Maldini had his first tryout for AC Milan youth academy.
+Before that, he had only played street football.
+He successfully played the test game as a right midfielder or winger in the 4–4–2 formation and was accepted into his age group's squad.
+He would continue playing in this position until the age of 14, when he was moved to right full-back.
+Due to him being good on the ball with both of his feet, he would sometimes be fielded on the left side as well.

-Originally a AC Milan youth squad product, Maldini also went on to play his entire club career with the senior side.
-He won the Coppa Italia Primavera with the Milan Youth side during the 1984–85 season, and he made his league debut for Milan under manager Nils Liedholm during the same season on 20 January 1985, replacing the injured Sergio Battistini in a match against Udinese at age 16.
+Maldini won the Coppa Italia Primavera with the Milan Youth side during the 1984–85 season, and he made his league debut for Milan under manager Nils Liedholm during the same season on 20 January 1985, replacing the injured Sergio Battistini in a match against Udinese at age 16.
 It was his only league appearance of the campaign, but he was immediately made a member of the starting eleven the following season, at age 17, at right-back, being handed the number 3 shirt, which had previously also belonged to his father, Cesare.
 Maldini also made his Coppa Italia debut in 1985, on 21 August, while his debut in European competition also came later that same year, on 18 September.
 He scored the first of his 29 goals in Serie A on 4 January 1987 in a 1–0 win against Como.